 The challenge is that laws may not be clear-cut about handyman and contractor licensing requirements, and they can vary significantly from state to state.

 Here are some of the things you need to know about finding the necessary license and permit requirements before starting your business.

 What’s the difference between a handyman and a contractor?

 Before you start researching the license and permits you need to operate, you’ll need to know whether the law classifies you as a handyman or a contractor.

 Contractors differ from handymen in that they are involved in major work such as commercial or residential contracting, which usually involves a bidding process.
 (In many cases, a state may require that a contractor first obtain all necessary licenses before submitting a bid.)
-Contractors also work in specialized areas such as plumbing, electrical, HVAC, gas, or asbestos/hazardous waste remediation.
+Contractors also work in specialized areas such as plumbing, electrical, HVAC, solar, gas, or asbestos/hazardous waste remediation.
 Contractors may be subcontractors to other companies and demonstrate the ability to self-manage a project.

 What are the licensing rules and requirements for handyman work?